-I recommend going with the Fujifilm Instax Mini 9.
-Ultimately it is just the best value of all of these polaroid cameras for kids.
+I recommend the Fujifilm Instax Mini 70 for younger kids.
+Ultimately, it is just the best value of all of these polaroid cameras for kids.
 With all of the fun color options, it is bound to make a great first camera for boys and girls alike.